ChromeDevTools/debugger-protocol-viewer/pages/index.md

 Select <i>Experiments</i> on the left of settings.
 Turn on "Protocol Monitor", then close and reopen DevTools.
 Now click the ⋮ menu icon, choose <i>More Tools</i> and then select <i>Protocol monitor</i>.

-<p>You can also issue your own commands using Protocol Monitor (verion 92.0.4497.0+).
+<p>You can also issue your own commands using Protocol Monitor (version 92.0.4497.0+).
 If the command does not require any parameters,
 type the command into the prompt at the bottom of the Protocol Monitor panel and press Enter, for example,
 <code>Page.captureScreenshot</code>.
 If the command requires parameters, provide them as JSON, for example,
 <code>{"command":"Page.captureScreenshot","parameters":{"format": "jpeg"}}</code>.